paulkarpenko/us-code-ui/uscode/title-30-mineral-lands-and-mining/chapter-12a-entry-and-location-on-coal-lands-on-discovery-of-source-material.md

 ### Statutory Notes

 #### References in Text
 The Atomic Energy Act of 1954, referred to in text, is act Aug.
 1, 1946, ch.
 724, as added by act Aug.
 30, 1954, ch.
 1073, § 1, 68 Stat.
-921, and amended, which is classified generally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
+919, which is classified principally to chapter 23 (§ 2011 et seq.) of Title 42, The Public Health and Welfare.
 For complete classification of this Act to the Code, see Short Title note set out under [section 2011 of Title 42](https://uscode.house.gov/view.xhtml?req=granuleid:USC-prelim-title42-section2011&num=0&edition=prelim) and Tables.

 The 1872 Mining Act, as amended, referred to in text, is act May 10, 1872, ch.
 152, 17 Stat.
 91, as amended.
 That act was incorporated into the Revised Statutes as R.S. §§ 2319 to 2328, 2331, 2333 to 2337, and 2344, which are classified to sections 22 to 24, 26 to 28, 29, 30, 33 to 35, 37, 39 to 42, and 47 of this title.
 For complete classification of R.S. §§ 2319 to 2328, 2331, 2333 to 2337, and 2344 to the Code, see Tables.